 Monthly plots of predicted MeV electron flux and solar wind data from 2000 to the present are available in this archive.

-ACE real-time solar wind plots are available for the last 30 days and the last 96 hours.
+DSCOVR real-time solar wind plots are available for the last 30 days and the last 96 hours.

 For further information, contact Xinlin Li.